Edna Kiplagat

 Edna Ngeringwony Kiplagat (born 15 November 1979) is a Kenyan professional long-distance runner.
 She was the 2011 and 2013 World Champion in the marathon.
-She established herself as an elite marathon runner with wins at the Los Angeles and New York City Marathons in 2010.
+She established herself as an elite marathon runner with wins at the Los Angeles and New York City Marathons in 2010, and with four overall wins, she's tied for the third-most women's World Marathon Majors titles.
+She is also the oldest winner of a World Marathon Major, male or female, winning the 2021 Boston Marathon at age 41.

 Her personal best for the distance is 2:19:50 hours, set at the London Marathon in 2012.
 At age 37, Kiplagat won the 2017 Boston Marathon in a time of 2:21:52 hours, and won the marathon silver medal at the IAAF World Championships in London.
 At age 39, she was second at the 2019 Boston Marathon and fourth in the event at the following World Championships.
-At age 41, she won the 2021 Boston Marathon, becoming the oldest-ever winner of a World Marathon Major (male or female).

 Career

 At the 3000 metres distance, Kiplagat won a silver medal at the 1996 World Junior Championships and a bronze medal at the 1998 World Junior Championships.

 She finished thirteenth in the long race at the 2006 World Cross Country Championships.
 In the same season she recorded personal bests in the 5000 metres, with 15:57.3 minutes in July in Nairobi, and the half marathon, with 1:09:32 hours in October in San Jose.
 In June 2007 she ran the 10,000 metres in 33:27.0 minutes in Nairobi.
 She won the 2006 Virginia Beach Rock 'n' Roll Half Marathon, the 2007 Lilac Bloomsday Run and the 2007 Bay to Breakers (San Francisco).